irvin/cv-datasheets/cv-corpus-23.0-2025-09-17/nn-NO.md

 # *Norsk Nynorsk* &mdash; Norwegian Nynorsk (`nn-NO`)

+This datasheet is for version 23.0 of the the Mozilla Common Voice *Scripted Speech* dataset for Norwegian Nynorsk (`nn-NO`).

 ## Language

 Norwegian Nynorsk is a written standard of Norwegian.
 The standard is the preferred written